faisal7806/frappe-server-side/Client-Side-Scripting-Index.md

-This is a work in progress page to update the client side scripts page of the wiki
+This is a work in progress page to update the client side scripts page of the wiki.
+For the older documentation, check [[Client Side Scripting (Archive)|Client-side-scripting(Archive)]]

 #Client Side Scripting
 All client side scripting is done with javascript.